RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/Class-wwBusinessObject/Using-wwBusiness-with-SQL-Server-data.md

-﻿`wwBusinessObject` supports SQL Server natively for all the implemented base methods, so you can switch data sources on the fly as long as the SQL tables exist.
+`wwBusinessObject` supports SQL Server natively for all the implemented base methods, so you can switch data sources on the fly as long as the SQL tables exist.

 ### SQL Server Configuration
 As of Web Connection 6.0 there is no explicit configuration if you use the [Business Object builder](VFPS://Topic/_0GZ1C88OH).
 When you run the Wizard to create a new business object the required ID table and stored Procedure are automatically created as part of the configuration process.